sf-wdi-37/schedule/hw/week-08.md

 ### Wednesday

-link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none
+link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): your Ruby OOP Monster code

+1. Continue working on the Go Fish lab for at least one hour.
+You should be able to pass ____ of the ____ tests.

+2. Review the Ruby you've learned this week, and answer these questions:

+- What do you think are the most important things to know about Ruby before using it for web development?
+-

 ### Thursday

-link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): none
+link to submit on [tonight's pulse check](https://docs.google.com/forms/d/e/1FAIpQLScicQdZtf2JLFw4O-u618YhNeaJ7sJXVN36ybzO7pnaV359QA/viewform?usp=sf_link): your Go Fish Lab

 ### Weekend